Lissy93/fetch-tweets/README.md

 });
 ```

+View the full list of what you can pass in as options [here in the Twitter documentation](https://dev.twitter.com/rest/reference/get/search/tweets)

 ## The Results
 There are two options for how you'd like your results returned:
-* Formated Results - just the useful stuff *(default)*
+* Formatted Results - just the useful stuff *(default)*
-* Full Results - exactley what is returned by the Twitter API
+* Full Results - everything that is returned by the Twitter API

 ### Formated Results (just the usefull stuff)
 This is default, so you don't need to do anything different than above